 The Federal Depository Library Program is based on an agreement between the Government Publishing Office (GPO) and participating libraries nationwide to make U.S. government information, regardless of format, accessible to the public and to assure future access to this information.
 The participating depository library selects and receives government information free of charge from GPO and, in return, agrees to make this information freely accessible to the public.

 Selection of government information in the Jerome Hall Law Library is based on the needs of its primary users, the Maurer School of Law community.
 However, the Law Library welcomes anyone who wants to use the Documents Collection during regular library hours without restriction of use.

 Law Library Internet Use Policy

 The Law Library offers the general public free access to online federal government information provided through the Federal Depository Library Program (FDLP), following the principles of free access provided in 44 U.S.C. § 1911.

 Computer Access: Three computer workstations in the library lobby are designated for research use by the general public.
 Ask for the guest login credentials at the circulation desk.
 Printing to a networked laser printer is available.
 Please see a reference librarian for research assistance.

 The primary federal documents collection is housed on the fourth floor of the Library and is arranged by the Superintendent of Documents (SuDocs) classification system.

-Selected government publications are shelved in the Reference Section on the first floor.
+Selected government publications are shelved in the Reference collection on the first floor.

 The Library has a small collection of ephemeral U.S. Government publications maintained in a pamphlet file, arranged by the SuDocs classification system.
 These materials are not cataloged in IUCAT (the online catalog).
-Please see the Documents Librarian for assistance with materials in the pamphlet file.
+Please see the Government Documents Librarian for assistance with materials in the pamphlet file.

 The Library houses many government documents collections in microfiche format, including the Serial Set, Congressional bills, CRS Major Studies and Issue Briefs, CIS Committee hearings and prints, and other CIS series, among others.
 Use the Microforms Finding List to locate microfiche collections.